Marcin Szamotulski, PhD

 Here are my main achievements:

-• I contributed to the session type framework typed-protocols.
+• I contributed to the session-type framework typed-protocols.
 Using type level description of a protocol not only turned protocol errors into type errors but also made it much easier to share and discuss ideas: using typed-protocols protocol state machines became the primary focus point.
 It allowed us to reason about protocol behaviour, especially about adversarial behaviour.
 The novelty of typed-protocols is using protocol pipelining in the context of session types.
-I am currently finishing a redesign of the library, which allows to reduce the number of threads required by pipelining, provide simpler and more functional api.

 • I authored Win32-network library.

-One of IOG's products the Daedalus wallet is a primary Windows application, with thousands of users.
-This library, together with a small abstraction layer allowed us to write platform independent code (which runs primarily on Linux, Windows and MacOs).
-With Win32-network we ware able to achieve a similar throughput to one observed on Linux and we never heard back complains from Windows users regarding networking!
+One of IOG's products, the Daedalus wallet is a primary Windows application with thousands of users.
+This library, together with a small abstraction layer, allowed us to write platform-independent code (which runs primarily on Linux, Windows and macOS).
+With Win32-network we ware able to achieve a similar throughput to one observed on Linux and we never heard back complaints from Windows users regarding networking!

 • I am one of the primary contributors to io-sim: an IO simulator and a drop in replacement for IO monad.
 IOSim is a pure monad (free monad) which supports: